Legal Representation For Contractor & Builder Disputes

 What Are HICPA’s Requirements For the Contract to Be Enforceable?

-When HICPA applies, it all home improvement contracts entered into after July 1, 2009:
+HICPA applies applies to home improvement contracts entered into after July 1, 2009.
+These must now

 Example: Certain contractors intentionally underbid contracts, with the intent to charge more later via a contrived “change order.”
 Regardless of the reason, any modification to an agreement governed by HICPA must be in writing to be enforceable.